Julie Hambleton

 Hair after no poo: Shiny, has body, no dried split ends even several months after a trim

 The first week of my experiment went great.
-I had read that most people have to go through a “transition period” of anywhere from two to six weeks while their scalp adjusts to not needing to produce so much oil, so I was pleasantly surprised how clean my hair felt.
+I had read that most people have to go through a “transition period” of anywhere from two to six weeks while their scalp adjusts to not needing to produce so much oil, so I was pleasantly surprised by how clean my hair felt.
 I was also shocked at how well the apple cider vinegar solution de-tangled my hair!

 The second week, however, was a bit of a reality check.
 I struggled to get my hair clean, especially with certain places on my head, the crown in particular.
 The challenge is getting used to not having that squeaky-clean feeling, and being able to tell if you’ve missed places.
 I essentially had to re-learn how to wash my hair (insert head-flip discovery here).